Introducing ETOM – European Triennial of Modernism

 Initiated by

-• zukunftsgeraeusche GbR (zkg), Berlin
+• BHROX bauhaus reuse / zukunftsgeraeusche GbR (zkg), Robert K. Huber, Berlin

-• buschfeld.com; Ben Buschfeld (BB), Berlin
+• buschfeld.com / Ben Buschfeld (BB), Berlin

 • Landesdenkmalamt Berlin (LDA)